There's a scene in the VH1 movie CrazySexyCool: The TLC Story that is reminiscent of the female bank heist film Set It Off.

 "We thought it was going to be harder to find Lisa, but that was the easiest," Watkins said.
 "Her real eyes are like hazel and she came in with these black, big contacts like Lisa's real eyes, beautiful."

-The cast remade many of the videos for their hits, "Waterfalls," "No Scrubs," and "Creep," but it was the re-creation of their 1992 debut "Ain't 2 Proud 2 Beg" that impressed them the most.
+The cast remade many of the videos for their hits, "Waterfalls," "No Scrubs" and "Creep," but it was the recreation of their 1992 debut "Ain't Too Proud To Beg" that impressed them the most.

-The movie culled a lot of emotions, some so strong that Thomas and Watkins elected not to come on set for three scenes: an abortion Thomas had at the start of their career, Watkins's sickle-cell anemia scare, and Lopes's funeral.
+The movie culled a lot of emotions, some so strong that Thomas and Watkins elected not to come on set for three scenes: an abortion Thomas had at the start of their career, Watkin's Sickle Cell anemia scare, and Lopes' funeral.

-"Our manager showed [Ne-Yo] the trailer, and he grabbed the word 'MTB' and three days later, he came back and had a song that actually explained our 20 years together in one song," Watkins said.
+"Our manager showed [Ne-Yo] the trailer, and he grabbed the word MTB and three days later, he came back and had a song that actually explained our 20 years together in one song," Watkins said.
 "I had tears in my eyes.
-I was like, 'OMG.'
-It just took me down memory lane, and all the pain, the triumph, the struggle."
+I was like OMG.
+It just took me down the memory lane, and all the pain, the triumph, the struggle."

-TLC has also recorded about a dozen more songs for a full album due out next year.
+TLC has also recorded about dozen more songs for a full album due out next year.
 Lady Gaga wrote one of the tracks.
-Their longtime producer Dallas Austin revealed the record during a studio session.
+Their longtime producer Dallas Austic revealed the record during a studio session.

 "'I have a Gaga song that she sang like TLC that TLC inspired,'" Watkins said, recalling a conversation with Austin. "'[Gaga's] a really big fan.
 But she didn't want to insult you guys by putting it out.'"

-The other recordings are said to have the classic TLC sound.
-"We definitely have a lot of girl-power-type songs," Watkins said.
+The other recordings are said to have the TLC sound.
+"We definitely have a lot of girl power type songs," Watkins said.